1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us001/02.analysis/Readme.md

-# US001 - Register Skills to Collaborators
+# US001 - As a Human Resource Manager I want to Register Skills to Collaborators

 ## 2. Analysis